Tynes/readings/README.md

 # readings
-This is a repo full of articles, papers and assorted readings that I find to be interesting.
+This is a repo full of articles, papers and assorted readings that I find to be interesting or thought provoking.
 Forever a work in progress

 ## Programming